 You don't have to pack too many clothes.
 I think 5 days' worth is enough.
 Clothes take up space and most hotels actually have laundry machines you can use for a fair price.
 The washing machines automatically add detergent.
 I will note that Japanese dryers aren't very great at drying clothes quickly.
 You'll have to either wash often so you have less clothes to dry or allot more time for the clothes to cycle in the dryer.
-Double check how many machines you're there if needed.
+Double check how many machines your hotel has because it's pretty miserable if there's only one washer and one dryer.
+You can also purchase clothes while you're there if needed.